JosephRullo/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 **Perpetual Ping**
 <p>
 To set up the next step we will initiate a "Perpetual Ping" between VM-1 and VM-2.
 Let's clear the traffic in Wireshark by clicking on the green shark button at the top -> click "Continue Without Saving".
 Now go back to PowerShell and type in the following command "ping 10.0.0.5 -t" and hit enter.
-VM-1 will now continue sending a ping to VM-2 non-stop until you quit it.
+VM-1 will now continue sending a ping to VM-2 non-stop until you quit it (to stop the ping hit ctrl + c on the keyboard).
+Let's leave it pinging as we move on to the next step.
 <p>
 <p>
 <img src="https://i.imgur.com/YyFLfc7.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>